 VIP assigns a dynamic port to applications using the

 PORT environment variable.
-In order for an application to work correctly, it needs to start on the assigned port.
+An application needs to start on the assigned port to work correctly.

-If an application’s port is declared in code, the assigned port can be accessed using
+If an application’s port is declared in code, use

 const PORT = process.env.PORT || 3000;